Interesting Cyprus Facts

 SEVERAL UNESCO SITES

 Cyprus is home to several UNESCO World Heritage Sites.
 These include Important ancient cities, such as Kourion, Salamis, and Paphos.
-There are also several Medieval buildings, which include castles and Venetian forts that can be found across the island.
+There are also several Medieval buildings, which include castles and forts that can be found across the island.

 Although Cyprus has mild winters and hot summers, with very low rainfall, TEMPERATURES do vary on the island.
 The time of year and area of the island both determine annual temperatures.
 Coastal areas generally receive warmer TEMPERATURES, whilst inland areas receive lower temperatures.
 The coolest place on the island is the summit of the Troodos Mountains.
 All areas leading up to this point generally receive a cooler climate all year round.